MinnTrit/image-scrapping/README.md

 df3 = ranking_column(df3)
 df4 = ranking_column(df4)
 ```
-Now that with the targeted vairables and the color codes preproccessed, you can use these data samples to train the model :3, thanks for reading my notes
+Now that with the targeted vairables and the color codes preproccessed, you can use these data samples to train the model :3, thanks for reading my notes!!!